Our key recommendations

 Increasing quitting among pregnant women will reduce health inequalities and ease the burden on the NHS:

-- Younger women from the most deprived backgrounds/areas are the most likely to smoke and be exposed to secondhand smoke during pregnancy.
+- Younger women from the most deprived backgrounds/areas are the most likely to smoke and be exposed to secondhand smoke during pregnancy (smoking at booking rates among most deprived are 5x higher than the least).
 This group has significantly higher rates of infant mortality than the general population.

 - Pregnant smokers require more care and place additional costs the NHS than non-smokers.
-It is estimated that maternal smoking cost the NHS over £20 million in 2015/16.
+It is estimated that maternal smoking cost the NHS over £20 million in 2015/16 through 10,032 episodes of admitted patient care.

 - Every person that quits smoking today is a person who won’t need a hospital bed due to smoking-related disease tomorrow.

-Without action thousands of families will suffer devastating consequences which could have been prevented:
+Without action thousands of families will suffer devastating preventable consequences:

 - Reducing rates of maternal smoking would contribute to the national ambition to halve stillbirth and neonatal mortality by 2025.